jeteitsworth/simple-pomodoro/README.md

 A very simple pomodoro timer that runs on Windows.

 ## Requirements
-This script uses FFI to interface with libvlc.dll.
-That means you'll need to have the libvlc.dll.
+This script uses FFI to interface with libvlc.
+The libvlc path should be set in an environment variable called `LIBVLC_PATH`.

-It can be adapted to run on Linux by swapping out the libvlc.dll line with libvlc.so.

 ## Usage
 No script for easy launch yet.
 Run with `ruby main.rb` from PowerShell or Windows Terminal.